 Ideal-lens equation.
 1/p + 1/q = 1/f, where p is the distance from object to lens, q is the distance from lens to image, and f is the focal length of the lens.
 This equation has important limitations, being only valid for thin lenses, and for paraxial rays.
 Thin lenses have thickness small compared to p, q, and f.
 Paraxial rays are those that make angles small enough with the optic axis that the approximation (angle in radian measure) = sin(angle) may be used.
 See: optical sign conventions, and image.

 Independent variable.
 See variable.

 Inertia A descriptive term for that property of a body that resists change in its motion.
 Two kinds of changes of motion are recognized: changes in translational motion, and changes in rotational motion.

 In modern usage, the measure of translational inertia is mass.
-Newton's first law of motion is sometimes called the "Law of Inertia", a label which adds nothing to the meaning of the first law.
+Newton's first law of motion is sometimes called the "Law of Inertia", a label that adds nothing to the meaning of the first law.
 Newton's first and second laws together are required for a full description of the consequences of a body's inertia.